-Particularly, in the most complex environment, \textsc{Humanoid}, our method comes on top.
-We believe the fact that our method does not partition the space, leads to a narrower coverage of the state space per skill (see Figure \ref{fig:robo-skills}).
-Also the iterative increase in complexity leads to better coverage of hard to reach regions of the state, e.g. high velocity.
+Particularly, in the most complex environment, \textsc{Humanoid}, our method performs best.
+We believe that the iterative increase in complexity leads to better coverage of hard to reach regions of the state like high speed or running backwards.
 With all this, our approach achieves greater controllability of the $x$-velocity than \diayn and \textsc{DADS} without any kind of feature engineering.

 Surprisingly, our novel\footnote{The approaches are not new, but using them to generate checkpoints that can be used as skills has not been done before to the best of our knowledge.} baselines, RND and `Disagreement', also achieve better performance than \diayn and \textsc{DADS} in the \hum environment, but not in \textsc{Ant}.
 As already discussed in Section~\ref{sec:robo_qual}, we believe that the larger instability of \hum compared to \ant is the reason for this difference in performance.